hbashton/VIIPER/docs/clients/c.md

 - **Thread-safe**: Recommended: one `viiper_client_t` per thread

 !!! note "License"
-    The C SDK is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
+    The C client library is licensed under the **MIT License**, providing maximum flexibility for integration into your projects.
     The core VIIPER server remains under its original license.

 ## Installation

 ### Building from Source

-The C SDK is generated from the VIIPER server codebase:
+The C client library is generated from the VIIPER server codebase:

 ```bash
 go run ./cmd/viiper codegen --lang=c
 ```

-Build the SDK:
+Build the client library:

 ```bash
 cd ../clients/c